Royal Assent for Renters Rights Bill delayed until October at the earliest β³πŸ“œ

 The Bill is likely to come into force in early 2026 πŸ“….
 While the Government is keen to implement the abolition of Section 21 and ASTs quickly, other parts of the Bill will take longer to roll out.

-If you have any queries no the above, please do not hesitate to reach out β€” we’re here and ready to help. 🀝
+If you have any queries on the above, please do not hesitate to reach out β€” we’re here and ready to help. 🀝

 πŸ’¬ Gemma Scott Davies